 - Sexual trauma (chronic or acute sexual abuse, sexual assault)

 - Risk attitudes and behaviours associated with sexuality

 - There is a risk of harm to self or others.

 - If the clinician is subpoenaed to give evidence by the court.

 - Social workers

-- ABrent and Harrow Community Health Team (Learning Disabilities)The Kingswood Centre, 134 Honeypot Lane, Kingsbury, London, NW9 9QYmore service details
+- ABrent Community Health Team (Learning Disabilities)The Kingswood Centre, 134 Honeypot Lane, Kingsbury, London, NW9 9QYmore service details